okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### Don't use HTTP status code to return information

 Don't use the HTTP status code to return information to Okta regarding problems your service has detected in the data.
 Use an [error](#error) object sent in the JSON payload of the response.
-HTTP error codes shouldn’t be used unless your service couldn’t parse the request from Okta.
+HTTP error codes shouldn't be used unless your service couldn't parse the request from Okta.

 ### JSON response payload objects